 What is justice in a fatal car accident in Maryland?
 Your view of this usually depends on which side of the fence you find yourself.
 If you love someone who has been killed in a car accident, justice usually demands jail.
 The logic is unassailable: a very special person has been killed.
 How can you walk around free, paying a ticket and letting your insurance company pay for the loss after killing someone I love?
 Justice dictates punishment.

 If you or someone you care about negligently killed someone in an accident, you see it very differently.
 Accidents happen.
-You know you are going to live with it for the rest of your life.
-But lots of people make mistakes and cause accidents and you “drew the wrong cards” when your accident proved fatal.
+You know you will live with it for the rest of your life.
+But lots of people make mistakes and cause accidents, and you “drew the wrong cards” when your accident proved fatal.

 - How does a criminal conviction impact a fatal accident claim?